RoachLok/MyCloudInstance/README.md

  +  Composer php dependency manager.
  +  A MySQL DB service running with a copy of the project .sql.
 Can be on a different system.
  +  A system able to run docker for instance dispatching (Not yet needed).
+ +  If on Windows, bash is needed to execute the .sh file for js_dependency_setup.
+Or just manually execute the commands.

 #### Run the project